JAWorsfold/CV/README.md

 ##### Front-end Development
 - Developing and maintaining internal web applications in `AngularJS` and `ReactJS` with a focus on `TDD` and `BDD`.
 Currently in the process of migrating code from AngularJS to ReactJs.
-- Working closely with designers and user researchers to implement wireframes, meet user needs, and ensure the best possible User Experience and User Interface.
+- Working closely with designers and user researchers to implement wireframes and ensure the best possible user experience.
-- Writing clear and concise release notes for updates to the product and collaborating with the DevOps team to ensure the release notes are timed correctly alongside our pipeline and deployment time frame.
+- Writing clear and concise release notes for updates to the product and collaborating with the DevOps team to ensure the release notes are timed correctly alongside our pipeline for deployment.

 ##### Back-end Development
 - Implementing and maintaining a REST API in `Node.js` with back-end connections to NoSQL databases including `MongoDB`.